Sapta Puri: Varanasi

 Varanasi also called Kashi, Benares, is an ancient city, said to be the oldest inhabited one.
 The city was known by several names such as Avimuktaka, Anandakanana, Mahasmasana, Surandhana, Brahma Vardha, Sudarsana, and Ramya.

 In view of its ancient historic, cultural and religious heritage it is considered as “the most holy of the seven sacred cities of Hinduism”.
-Its historical and religious legacy dates to the Buddha period (6th Century BC) and has been the centre of religious “Brahminical learning” with sages, philosophers, writers and musicians making it their home in the past several centuries.
+Its historical and religious legacy dates to the Buddha period (6th century BCE) and has been the centre of religious “Brahminical learning” with sages, philosophers, writers and musicians making it their home in the past several centuries.
 But much of its temple glory was subject to plundering and destruction by Mohammad Ghauri in the 12th century.
 The temples and religious institutions seen now in the city are mostly of the 18th century vintage.

 The temples and the bathing ghats (ghats are embankments made in steps of stone slabs along the river bank where pilgrims perform ritual ablutions) are located on the left west bank of the holy Ganges river and the count of temples in the city is claimed to be 23,000 and the bathing ghats number 81.
 The most venerated and frequented ghats for devotional worship by the pilgrims are the Manikarnika Ghat, Harishchandra Ghat, Dashashwamedh Ghat (pictured), Assi Ghat and Panchganga Ghat.
 At two of the ghats (Manikarnika and Harishchandra Ghats), Hindus cremate their dead.
 The rivers 'Varuna' and 'Asi' combined form the name of the city "Varanasi".
 These two rivers flowing on the left bank of the Ganges enclose the old city of Varanasi.
 The ghats at the confluence sites of these two streams with the Ganges are also held in veneration.
 All these factors have contributed to the city being called the religious capital of Hinduism.